 DLP evaluates any content that can be indexed.
 For more information on what file types are crawled by default, see Default crawled file name extensions and parsed file types in SharePoint Server.

 In order to prevent documents from being shared before DLP policies had the opportunity to analyze them, sharing of new files in SharePoint can be blocked until its content has been indexed.
 See, Mark new files as sensitive by default for detailed information.

 Policy evaluation in Exchange Online, Outlook, and Outlook on the web

-When you create a DLP policy that includes Exchange Online as a location, the policy's synced from the Office 365 Security & Compliance Center to Exchange Online, and then from Exchange Online to Outlook on the web and Outlook.
+When you create a DLP policy that includes Exchange Online as a location, the policy's synced from the Microsoft Purview compliance portal to Exchange Online, and then from Exchange Online to Outlook on the web and Outlook.

 When a message is being composed in Outlook, the user can see policy tips as the content being created is evaluated against DLP policies.
 And after a message is sent, it's evaluated against DLP policies as a normal part of mail flow, along with Exchange mail flow rules (also known as transport rules) and DLP policies created in the Exchange admin center.
 DLP policies scan both the message and any attachments.

 Excel, PowerPoint, and Word include the same capability to identify sensitive information and apply DLP policies as SharePoint Online and OneDrive for Business.
 These Office programs sync their DLP policies directly from the central policy store, and then continuously evaluate the content against the DLP policies when people work with documents opened from a site that's included in a DLP policy.

 DLP policy evaluation in Office is designed not to affect the performance of the programs or the productivity of people working on content.
 If they're working on a large document, or the user's computer is busy, it might take a few seconds for a policy tip to appear.